aristofun/yi-bitrates/README.md

-# Xiaomi Yi camera bitrates
+# Xiaomi Yi 1.5.6 bitrates
 Xiaomi Yi camera 1.5.6 firware bitrate codes are the same as 1.2.13

 bitrate |address